Hearty Lentil & Kidney Bean Stew

 • Add a handful of baby spinach in the last 2 minutes for extra greens

-• Swap kidney beans for chickpeas for a slightly nuttier flavor
+• Swap kidney beans for chickpeas for a nuttier flavor

 • Top with crumbled feta instead of yogurt for a Mediterranean twist